 Sarah was no scrapper.
 She was never going to sass her husband back or put him in his place.
 At least when they were out in public, her shyness and sense of decency would never allow the sort of retaliation he so richly deserved.
-Though both of my parents grew mighty tired of the drunken, sloppy Frank, they both insisted there was a far better, more sensitive man underneath who, for them at least, was never quite obliterated by the booze.
+I knew my parents were saddened and fatigued by Frank at his drunken, sloppy worst, but they both insisted there was a far better, more sensitive man underneath who, for them at least, was never quite obliterated by the booze.
 I must admit I never saw it.
 At least not while he was alive.
 But when he sealed himself away in the garage and carbon monoxided himself to death one night in the fall of 1970 – thereby scuppering his insurance policy and causing real financial hardship to his widow – I had to acknowledge that at least the man was sensitive enough to feel the misery of being the kind of person he was.

 “Nothing ever came easy for Frank,” Dad told me as he started to sort out the tumult of his feelings during the long, slow procession to the graveyard.
 “And there was so much he wanted.
 He knew what he wanted, which is more than a lot of us can say.
 But he wanted it so bad, it seemed to blind him to everything else, including what he already had.
 I remember when our families were just starting out and you kids had all been born and he turned to me one night when we were sitting on their back porch and the women had gone in to make coffee or something.
 “So tell me, Bill,” he says.
 “How is it that you got all the boys?”
 Now fathers are supposed to want sons, I guess . . . though I always figured I’d probably have to raise whatever kind of kid showed up.
 But it would never have occurred to Frank that our family was just as unbalanced that way as his.
 He just saw that he wasn’t getting what he wanted.